lnjustin/Rachio-Community/README.md

 1. Uninstall the Rachio native app
 2. Install the Rachio Zone driver
 3. Install the Rachio Controller driver
+4. Install the Rachio Wifi Hub driver
+5. Install the Rachio Hose Timer driver
-4. Install the Rachio Community app
+6. Install the Rachio Community app
-5. Enable Oath
+7. Enable Oath
-6. Follow the install instructions in the Rachio Community app
+8. Follow the install instructions in the Rachio Community app